mailjet/api-documentation/guides/_event-api.md

 domain | invalid domain | There's a typo in the domain name part of the address.
 Or the address is so old that its domain has expired !
  | no mail host | Nobody answers when we knock at the door.
  | relay/access denied | The destination mail server is refusing to talk to us.
- | greylisted | This is a temporary error due to possible unrecognised senders.
+ | greylisted | This is a temporary error due to possible unrecognized senders.
 Delivery will be re-attempted.
  | typofix | The domain part of your recipient email address was not valid.
 content | bad or empty template | You should check that the template you are using has a content or is not corrupted.
  | error in template language | Your content contains a template language error, you can refer to the [error reporting functionalities](#templates-error-management) to get more information.